ibm-cloud-docs/openshift/openshift_ts.md

     </tr>
     <tr>
        <td>`update_cancelled`</td>
        <td>The master update is canceled because the cluster was not in a healthy state at the time of the update.
 Your master remains in this state until your cluster is healthy and you manually update the master.
-To update the master, use the `ibmcloud oc cluster master update` [command](/docs/openshift?topic=openshift-kubernetes-service-cli#cs_cluster_update).<p class="note">If you do not want to update the master to the default `major.minor` version during the update, include the `--kube-version` flag and specify the latest patch version that is available for the `major.minor` version that you want, such as `1.15.10`.
+To update the master, use the `ibmcloud oc cluster master update` [command](/docs/openshift?topic=openshift-kubernetes-service-cli#cs_cluster_update).<p class="note">If you do not want to update the master to the default `major.minor` version during the update, include the `--version` flag and specify the latest patch version that is available for the `major.minor` version that you want, such as `1.15.10`.
 To list available versions, run `ibmcloud oc versions`.</p></td>
     </tr>
     <tr>
        <td>`update_failed`</td>